Protected: Los Angeles Spring Participation Kit

 Prior to the Fair, send us your questions and ideas via email to Info@RenegadeCraft.com.
 We will get back to you asap during regular working hours M-TH.

 At The Fair

-During the weekend of the Fair, you can find our team at our Info Booth located near the front entrance of Festival Pavilion.
+During the weekend of the Fair, you can find our team at our Info Booth located near the front/center entrance of the Fair.

 There is not an official check-in, but please feel free to pop by our Info Booth at anytime to say Hi, ask a question, share ideas, or meet the Renegade team.

 We will have complimentary enamel pins and stickers available while supplies last.

 You can also call or text our on-site crew on the Rc hotline phone.
 That number is: 312-723-5867.

 Santa Monica, CA 90405

 *Follow the campaign signs to the venue, and refer to the Loading In section below to find the Fair’s location and parking lot on a map.